 I have a kitten that my husband and I rescued in November and it has worms.
 Is there anything I can give him at home that will help get rid of the worms?
 My husband won't be back to work till the 1st of the year so what can we do to help my poor kitten?

 Natural - use forever - FOOD GRADE diatomacious earth.
 MUST be food grade.
 Garden and pool DE has chemicals that can poison.
 Intestinal worms (for humans too) will swallow with pets food.
 Google lots and you will see how wonderful this is.
 Will not do a thing for heartworm in dogs.
-This is intestinal worms only.
-Kitten?
-I would use 1/4 teaspoon every day for few weeks then cut back some but never stop as they are exposed to worms from many sources.
-Good for all animals, even birds.
-Dosage not critical.
-Good for health reasons other than worms.

 Tinctures of black walnut hull and doses of wormwood are frequently used against parasites in pets and readily available.
 Adding a tiny amount of ground cloves to your pet's diet may help to ward off parasites.
 Some pet owners report success in using chewing tobacco as a natural agent to kill parasites quickly.

-Read more at http://www.eart s/parasites.html
+Read more at www.earthclinic.com/

 I would like to know how to find out if my kitten has worms?

-By rubylark from Hamilton, NJ
+By maggie from Hamilton, NJ

 The best way is going to be make sure that it has had a vet visit.
 You can watch when it poops, and if there are sesame seed looking things on the outside of the stool, those are worm parts.
 Then the kitty will for sure need to go to the vet.